-Prerequisite: A grade of "C" or better and a citizenship of "S" or better in all PE electives previously taken.
+Prerequisite: A grade of C or better AND a citizenship of S or better in all PE electives previously taken.

 This course is designed for the male or female student who would like to participate in a continuation of team and individual sports.
 This class will include game variation of popular team and individual sports.
 Students will be expected to dress and participate daily.
+Students will also be completing a RepReps course to begin the process of becoming a MHSAA certified official in various sports depending on the trimester.